-In light of the Stockholm Programme, the European Council invites the Commission to present promptly an Action Plan in 2010 to be adopted by the Council.
+In light of the Stockholm Programme, the European Council invites the Commission to present promptly an Action Plan in the first 6 months of 2010 to be adopted by the Council.
 This Action Plan will translate the aims and priorities of the Stockholm Programme into concrete actions with a clear timetable for adoption and implementation.
 It should include a proposal for a timetable for the transformation of instruments with a new legal basis.